 Many of the same strategies that prevent other conditions can also lower the risk of kidney disease.

-People can try the following prevention tips:
+People can try the following

 - Eat a wide variety of healthy foods, such as whole grains, fruits, vegetables, and lean proteins.
 Eat under 2,300 milligrams of sodium per day.

 - Manage any underlying medical conditions, such as diabetes and high blood pressure.

 - Maintain a moderate body weight.

 - Do not drink alcohol to excess.